precice/precice.github.io/pages/community/precice-workshop.md

 ## Giving back to the community

-The workshop is open to everyone, but we are aware that not everyone is able to attend, while we want to be able to refer to the content ourselves.
+The workshop is open to everyone, but we are aware that not everyone is able to attend.
+At the same time, we also want to be able to refer to the content ourselves.
 For this reason, we release talk recordings on [YouTube](https://www.youtube.com/c/preCICECoupling), gradually after each workshop.

 We also publish [training material developed together with the community](https://github.com/precice/community-training).